cosmos/sdk-tutorials/publish-app-do/index.md

 **You will learn how to**

 - Create a Droplet on Digital Ocean
+- Create a Cosmos SDK blockchain app with starport
 - Upload your app to the Droplet
 - Run the app on the Droplet
-- Setup a basic firewall

 ## Host your app on Digital Ocean